adiux/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 ### Install the software stack

-For installing the software stack, please see the [Local environment setup][local-environment-setup] instructions.
+For installing the software stack, please see the [Local environment setup][https://contribute.mautic.org/contributing-to-mautic/developer/local-environment-setup] instructions.

 ### Get the Mautic source code